 Table of Contents

 MailChimp is easily one of the most popular email marketing solutions around, and if you’ve already done even the littlest of investigation into a solution for your business, you will definitely have come across the name.

 Now in its fifteenth year, it has developed a solid reputation as an email tool, for everybody from local start-ups to large corporations.
 The biggest reason for this is its simplicity.

 MailChimp quite squarely positions itself as a tool that absolutely anybody can use.
-A lot of marketers aren’t technical, so a friendly interface and step-by-step approach is a win.
+A lot of marketers aren’t technical, so a user-friendly interface and step-by-step approach is a win.

 A lesser-known platform by some stretch, ActiveCampaign has been on the go since 2003.
 In the past year, they’ve seen some pretty hefty expansion: their userbase has grown by 250%; their number of employees grew by 160%; and they’ve had two office expansions.